puzzleos/shim-review/README.md

 - a "management" certificate
 - a "limited" certificate

-The PEM formatted certificates are available in the "config/certs" directory.
+The PEM formatted, self-signed certificates (CA bit is set to False) are available in the "config/certs" directory.
 No hashes are present in the shim's allow-list.

 The different vendor certificates, and the associated signed boot chain, are used in conjunction with the TPM's PCR7 and TPM Extended Authorization policies